The new Netgear Orbi RBKE960 series -- currently available as a 3-pack Orbi RBKE963 -- is a nice and large Wi-Fi 6E mesh box of mixed feelings.

-- In a wired backhaul setup: You have the option to use Multi-Gig backhaul — a switch needed if you want to wire both satellites that way.
-Note that, the 5GHz-2 band is still not available to clients.
+- In a wired backhaul setup: You have the option to use Multi-Gig backhaul -- a switch is needed if you want to wire both satellites that way.
+Note that the 5GHz-2 band is still not available to clients.
 Now, its real-world backhaul speed is close to 2.5Gbps.

 The new Wi-Fi solution has excellent hardware and excellent performance among all Orbi sets I've tested.
 Unfortunately, the lack of Remote Management, a feature experienced Netgear users would presume to be available, made it very hard for me to use it as a personal device.